gisquick/gisquick-doc/user-manual/user-interface.rst

 Attribute data
 --------------

-In ``Layers`` mode attribute data can be accessed by
+In the ``Layers`` mode, attribute data can be accessed by |layer-attributes|.
-|layer-attributes|.
-Attribute table is displayed in bottom part, see
+The attribute table is displayed in the bottom part, see figure below.
-figure below.

 .. thumbnail:: ../img/ui-attributes.png

    Layer attribute table.

-Attribute table allows filtering data based on simple queries, see figures below.
+The attribute table allows data filtering based on simple queries, see figures below.

 .. thumbnail:: ../img/ui-attribute-filter-0.png